gvwilson/sensibleadventures/cloudherd/reboot.md

   - Noxy covers her discomfort by talking too much
     - Thokmay's noncommittal replies annoy her
     - He never says anything disparaging: she reads that into his words
-  - Walk past the lockhouse
+  - Walk past the cave
-    - The only building in Stale with a lock on its door
+    - Really just a hollow in the wall, three strides in all directions
-    - So that traders can store their goods
+    - Bamboo grill on the front so that traders can store things
     - Foreshadows its use for prisoners later on
   - Up the stairs and onto the wall
     - Noxy takes Thokmay to the Steep Stairs